Why getting a mortgage may mean it’s time to consider life insurance

 What is mortgage protection?

 Mortgage protection insurance (MPI) is a different type of policy separate from life insurance.
-An MPI policy pays off the rest of your mortgage if you die.
+An MPI policy typically pays off the rest of your mortgage if you die.
 MPI works similarly to life insurance in that you pay the insurer a premium on a monthly basis in exchange for a payout if a claim is made.
 The dollar amount or number of payments that the policy will cover can vary.

 Do I need mortgage protection and life insurance?

-In most cases, you may not need both.
-Life insurance provides your loved ones with flexibility in how they choose to spend the payout.
-If they have other more pressing expenses after you die, they can spend the money on those rather than the mortgage.
+You may not need both.
+With life insurance, when the insured person dies and a claim is made, their beneficiaries receive payment and have the freedom to spend the money as they choose.
+If they have more pressing expenses after you die, they can spend the money on those rather than the mortgage.

 Secure your happy home